preslavmihaylov/tutorials/README.md

-# Go ELK Exercise
+# Kibana debugging tutorial
-This is the supplement repo to the Go ELK Exercise.
+This is a tutorial on using Kibana to debug issues \w a production web application.
+You can find the tutorial instructions here.